-This is a jaw-dropping, over-the-top delicious pear dessert, that’s lovely for the holidays or a dinner party!Idaho potatoes have inspired many recipes for me, but this is the first one that doesn’t include potatoes.
+This jaw-dropping, over-the-top delicious dessert, is one of the best Korean pear recipes ever!
+It’s lovely for the holidays or a dinner party!Idaho potatoes have inspired many recipes for me, but this is the first one that doesn’t include potatoes.

 Have you ever had a Hasselback Potato?
 “Hasselback” refers to a classic preparation of a potato, not the variety.
 Developed in the 18th century in Stockholm, Sweden, they were first made at a restaurant called Hasselbacken, which is how they were named.
 (Here’s an example of a beautiful Hasselback Potato and how to make them.)